Home

 Illinois State Police Trooper.

 All steps in the Cadet Applicant Process are mandatory and cannot be rescheduled for any reason.
-Failure to participate in any portion will result in removal from the process.
+Failure to participate in any portion of the process will result in removal from the selection process.
 Notifications throughout the Cadet Applicant process will be made by e-mail only.

 In order to ensure proper e-mail delivery, please add recruitment@ispmeritboard.org to your e-mail contact list when applying.
 Candidates should check “junk” or “spam” folders prior to e-mailing the State Police Merit Board regarding eligibility status.
 Any e-mail correspondence with the State Police Merit Board should always include applicant’s full name and the last four digits of applicant’s Social Security number.